-Hundreds of thousands of people are expected to turn out for this year’s colourful Vaisakhi Parade, which attracted 300,000 people last year.
+Hundreds of thousands of people are expected to turn out for this year’s colourful Vaisakhi Parade, which attracted a record-breaking 350,000 people last year.

 Parade-goers can enjoy East Indian music, thousands of people in beautiful traditional clothing, and free food including curry lunches, chips and more tasty treats.

 This week, Prime Minister Justin Trudeau was also celebrating Vaisakhi.

 “This week, Sikhs in Canada and around the world will celebrate Vaisakhi, a festival that marks the most important date in the Sikh faith,” he said in a statement.